Pedro Menéndez de Avilés: Treasure fleet

 Menéndez is credited as the Spanish leader who first surveyed and authorized the building of the royal fortresses at major Caribbean ports.
 He was appointed by the Crown in 1554 as Captain-General of the Fleet of the Indies, the Spanish treasure fleet; that year he departed with the fleet and brought it back safely to Spain.
 He was affirmed in his belief of the strategic importance of the Bahama Channel and that Havana, on the island of Cuba, was the key port to conduct a rendezvous of the annual Flota of treasure galleons.
 The appointment was highly prestigious, and it was unusual for the Crown to make the appointment.
 In the past the Casa de Contratación had controlled this position.

 King Phillip II and Menéndez maintained a close relationship.
 The Crown invited him to be a part of the Royal Party when Phillip married Mary I, Queen of England.

 In 1559, Philip II again appointed Menéndez as Captain General, and his brother Bartolomé Menéndez as Admiral, of the Fleet of the Indies.
 He sailed for the Indies that October as captain general and commanded the galleons of the great Armada de la Carrera, or Spanish Treasure Fleet, on their return voyage from the Caribbean and Mexico to Spain.
 Menéndez determined the route they followed, which led through the Florida Strait (Estrecho de Florida) and up the east coast of Florida, taking advantage of the current of the Gulf Stream.
 In 1561, however, Menéndez was jailed by Casa officials for alleged smuggling, but he got his case transferred to court and won his release.

 Menéndez is credited as the chief planner of the formalized Spanish treasure fleet convoy system that became the main link between Spain and her overseas territories.
-In partnership with Álvaro de Bazán, 1st Marquis of Santa Cruz, he helped design the great galleons that carried the trade between Cadiz in Spain and Vera Cruz in Spanish Mexico.
+In 1561, he designed and built a twelve-ship flotilla of 230-ton galley-like galleons (galeones agalerados) inspired by the Atlantic galleasses built by Álvaro de Bazán the Elder.
+The ships were used to escort the treasure fleet, being soon known as the "Twelve Apostles" for their reliability and success at hunting down foreign piracy and privateering.
+They were also used in combination with two heavy, 800-ton galleasses built by Cristóbal de Barros.
+Furthermore, in partnership with Bazán the Younger, he helped design the great galleons that carried the trade between Cadiz in Spain and Vera Cruz in Spanish Mexico.

 Later, in his capacity as adelantado, Menéndez was required to explore this vast territory, which extended from the Gulf coast of present-day western Florida around the Florida keys to Newfoundland.
 He also was commanded by the king to establish two or three fortified presidios and settle them with settlers and slaves, and to begin the conversion of the Indians to Catholicism.